dwrightco1/replicated-kots/README.md

 kubectl kots --help
 ```

-Now you're ready to deploy KOTS infrastrucure to the cluster (and lets you specifiy a namespace):
+Now you're ready to deploy KOTS infrastrucure to the cluster:
 ```
 kubectl kots install nodeapp/unstable
 ```

+Note: it prompts for a namespace to deploy the application to, which is why the linter flags hard-coded namespaces.

 Now take a look at the Kubernetes objects associated with KOTS:
 ```